 Vote By Mail (most popular!)

 If you've registered, you'll receive a ballot in the mail.
 Follow the instructions carefully and use the return envelope: no postage required!
-Sign your envelope and mail before or on Nov.
-4.
+Sign your envelope and mail before the postmark date.

 Use a Drop Box

 If you've registered, you'll receive a ballot in the mail.
 Follow the instructions carefully and use the return envelope.
-Bring your ballot to a secure drop box before or on Nov.
-4.
+Bring your ballot to a secure drop box on or before election day.

 Vote Early (cast your ballot at an early voting location)